hass-agent/HASS.Agent-Documentation/docs/contributing/need-help.md

 ??? info "Link to original post"

-    This page is an updated repost of the original one by LAB02Research, you can find the original one [here](https://lab02-research.org/2023-04-01-help-wanted/).
+    This page is an updated repost of the original one by LAB02Research, you can find the original one [here](https://lab02-research.org/2023-04-01-help-wanted/){: target="\_blank"}.

 ## Welcome to the Evolving World of HASS.Agent!